Evelyn Venable

 Evelyn Venable (October 18, 1913 - November 15, 1993) was an American actress perhaps best known for her role as Grazia in the 1934 film Death Takes a Holiday.
 In addition to acting in around two dozen films during the 1930s and 1940s, she was also the voice and model for the Blue Fairy in Walt Disney's Pinocchio (1940).
 She is one of a number of women who have been suggested to have served as the model for the personification of Columbia in the Columbia Pictures logo that was used from 1928 to 1936.

 For her work in films, Venable has a star on the Hollywood Walk of Fame at 1500 Vine Street.

 Life and career

-Venable was born on October 18, 1913, in Cincinnati, Ohio, the only child of Emerson Venable and Dolores Venable (née Compton).
+Venable was born on October 18, 1913, in Cincinnati, Ohio, the only child of Emerson Venable and Dolores Venable (née Cameron).
 She graduated from Walnut Hills High School (class of 1930), where her father and grandfather William Henry Venable taught English.
 She performed in several plays at Walnut Hills, such as Juliet in Romeo and Juliet, the Dream Child in Dear Brutus and Rosalind in As You Like It.
 She attended Vassar College for a short time, then returned to the University of Cincinnati.
 She performed in Walter Hampden's touring productions, including Roxane in Cyrano de Bergerac and Ophelia in Hamlet.